Skip to main content

 print(completion.model_dump_json())

-Batch size is the maximum number of texts that can be processed in a single API call.
-For example, the batch size for text-embedding-v4 is 10.
-This means you can pass up to 10 texts for embedding in a single request, and each text must not exceed 8,192 tokens.
+Batch size is the maximum number of texts per API call.
+For example, text-embedding-v4 has a batch size of 10, which lets you include up to 10 texts for vectorization per request, where each text is limited to 8,192 tokens.
 This limit applies to:

 • String array input: The array can contain a maximum of 10 elements.